Ent0o0on/Numbers-to-Diagram/README.md

 To change the values (numbers) you need to edit the python file!

 How to download matplotlib:

+1. Open your Code editor

+2. Open the terminal

+3. write this
 import
 matplotlib.pyplot as pit